kraeuterk/DRP-ABM/Tumor-Microenvironment-README.md

 * BehaviorSpace could be used to run replicate simulations to output relevant data for analyzing the distribution of times to convergence or the relationship between number of each cell type (and/or size of environment) and time to convergence.

 There is much that could be done to extend this model and improve its biological accuracy and scientific relevance.
-Published lierature and experiemental data must guide future model modifications.
+Published literature and experimental data must guide future model modifications.

 # NETLOGO FEATURES